University of San Diego

 Become a Professional Software Developer

 At the University of San Diego Coding Bootcamp powered by Fullstack Academy, you can keep your job while learning the skills you need to start an exciting new career as a web developer—all in 12-26 weeks!

 Interested?
 Learn more:

 Why Learn Web Development

-According to data from Burning Glass, employment of software developers is projected to grow 32% percent from 2020 to 2030.
+According to data from Lightcast™ .
+2022, employment of software developers is projected to grow 32% percent from 2020 to 2030.
 Businesses actively seeking web development professionals span across all industries and sizes, including local high-tech employers like Boeing, Northrop Grumman, and Paycom, to name a few.

-Hiring for roles like Software Engineer, Junior Software Engineer, and Systems Engineer, these companies are rapidly growing and building out their software development teams, and University of San Diego Coding Bootcamp grads will be well equipped for these roles and many others.
+Hiring for roles like Back-End Engineer, Computer Programmer, Full-Stack Engineer, and Web Developer, these companies are rapidly growing and building out their software development teams.
+University of San Diego Coding Bootcamp grads will be well equipped for these roles and many others.

 Bootcamp Application & Start Dates